krzkrzkrz/elm.foo.pub/arch/index.md

 /.config/fish/fishd.*
 ```

-When I do a fresh install, just do `git clone https://github.com/<username>/dotfiles`
+When doing a fresh install, just do `git clone https://github.com/<username>/dotfiles`

 Which clones the repo into a new folder called `dotfiles`, and then move everything out of `dotfiles` into `~` (including the `.git` folder), overwriting any existing files.